facebookincubator/meta-code-verify/README.md

 ### [Code of Conduct](https://code.fb.com/codeofconduct)

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
+Meta has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](https://code.fb.com/codeofconduct) so that you can understand what actions will and will not be tolerated.

 ### License